Program availability

 Associate of Science in Criminal Justice - Online

 The Associate of Science in Criminal Justice degree is a 60-credit undergraduate program which prepares you for a variety of entry-level careers in criminal justice.
-The degree program provides students with fundamental knowledge and skills in corrections, ethics, evidence forensics, juvenile justice, homeland security, and much more.
+The degree program provides students with fundamental knowledge and skills in corrections, ethics, law and judicial processes, evidence forensics, juvenile justice, and much more.

 Discover the crucial knowledge and skills required to succeed in your work and build a foundation for continued career growth.